-- We are an introducing broker-dealer, meaning we have a contract with a clearing firm that handles the execution and settlement of trade orders it receives from us and The investment advisory services we offer include asset management, third-party manager programs, financial consulting, and financial planning. - We manage accounts on either a discretionary basis or a non-discretionary basis, as agreed to by you and your Investment Professional.
-Discretionary means we will implement transactions without seeking your prior consent, and Non-Discretionary means we will seek your prior consent for every transaction. - We'll typically monitor accounts and specific investments within accounts, on an ongoing basis to align with your investment goals. - Account minimums are typically required to open an advisory account. - More information about our investment advisory services and current account minimums for advisory programs are described in our ADV Part 2 Disclosure Brochure
+- asset management, wrap-fee programs, financial consulting and financial planning. - We manage accounts on either a discretionary basis or non-discretionary basis, as agreed to by you and your Professional.
+Discretionary means we will implement transactions without seeking your prior consent and Non-Discretionary means we will seek your prior consent for every transaction. - We'll typically monitor accounts and specific investments within accounts, on an ongoing basis to align with your investment goals. - advisory account. - More information about our investment advisory services and current account minimums for advisory programs are described in our ADV Part 2 Disclosure Brochure